What is a Buffer Strip?

 - The Conservation Reserve Enhancement Program is a permanent easement program that landowners may enroll their land into.

-- There is currently an open sign up for the program, if you are interested strip by our office or give us a call for more information.
+- There is currently an open sign up for the program, if you are interested stop by our office or give us a call for more information.

 - Land certified in the Minnesota Agricultural Water Quality Certification Program is automatically deemed compliant by the buffer law.